 Let’s break down each of the four categories.
 I think that the low likelihood, low impact scenario is the least concerning of the bunch.
 This is one of the areas of risk where you can come up with some solutions to these problems, put them in place, or create a document for when they happen.

-For example, let’s say that a low risk, low impact scenario is vandalism of your church property.
+For example, let’s say that a low-risk, low-impact scenario is vandalism of your church property (a consideration that should be part of your church property management strategy).
 Graffiti and the like might not be too common and it wouldn’t be too serious if someone did it.
 In this case, all you might do is put some cameras in the alleys and outside parts of your church property to catch anyone who does it.
 You could also have a cleaning crew in place in case it did happen.

 On the other hand, a low risk and high impact scenario involves a lot more.
 These need highly detailed back-up plans and systems in place to keep them at a low risk.
 For example, fire is, hopefully, not too common, but what are you doing to keep it that way?